elki-project/elki-project.github.io/tutorial/distance_functions.md

 Make sure that you define the class as `public static`.
 Now you *must* change the return type to your actual class (MultiLPNorm in this case), so it will now look like this:

 {% highlight java %}
-  public static class Parameterizer extends AbstractParameterizer {
+  public static class Par implements Parameterizer {
     double[] ps;

     // ... we still need to initialize "ps"!

     @Override
-    protected MultiLPNorm makeInstance() {
+    public MultiLPNorm make() {
       return new MultiLPNorm(ps);
     }
   }
 {% endhighlight %}

-In order to setup the parameters, we have to override the `makeOptions` method, and add our options there.
+In order to setup the parameters, we have to override the `configure` method, and add our options there.
 Parameterization consists of multiple parts:

-1. Define a public static [OptionID](/releases/0.7.5/doc/de/lmu/ifi/dbs/elki/utilities/optionhandling/OptionID.html) for the parameter (so it can be referenced from other classes!)
+1. Define a public static [OptionID](/releases/current/javadoc/elki/utilities/optionhandling/OptionID.html) for the parameter (so it can be referenced from other classes!)
 2. Create an option parameter.
-Here we need a list of doubles, which is parsed by [DoubleListParameter](/releases/0.7.5/doc/de/lmu/ifi/dbs/elki/utilities/optionhandling/parameters/DoubleListParameter.html).
+Here we need a list of doubles, which is parsed by [DoubleListParameter](/releases/current/javadoc/elki/utilities/optionhandling/parameters/DoubleListParameter.html).
 3. Get the options value from the config object using `grab`.
 If the value is unavailable, an error will automatically reported, since this parameter was not optional.
 (Do not throw an exception, so multiple errors can be reported!)

 {% highlight java %}
-  public static class Parameterizer extends AbstractParameterizer {
+  public static class Par implements Parameterizer {
     /**
      * Option ID for the exponents
      */